-Traditional ERP systems are enterprise-centric, and as such are fundamentally unfit for today's fast moving, fluid… Click To Tweet
+Traditional ERP systems are enterprise-centric, and as such are fundamentally unfit for today's fast moving, fluid and global business environment.
+Click To Tweet

 Companies sink millions of dollars into initiatives to achieve a single version of truth across siloed systems.
 However, in reality, this is just not possible within the paradigm of enterprise-centric systems of record.

 – Greg Brady, CEO, One Network Enterprises

 Beyond the Box: A Powerful Alternative to ERP

 It goes beyond cost.
 Traditional ERP systems are enterprise-centric, and so are fundamentally unfit for today’s fast moving, fluid and global business environment.
 The ideal technology is not the old enterprise system but the social network model.
 Enter multi-enterprise business networks, the technology powering many successful digital supply chains.